QPG-MIT/optiverse/docs/INSPECT_TOOL.md

-# Pipet Tool Implementation
+# Inspect Tool Implementation

 ## Overview
-The pipet (eyedropper) tool allows users to click on any ray in the optical system and view detailed information about that ray's properties at the clicked position.
+The inspect (eyedropper) tool allows users to click on any ray in the optical system and view detailed information about that ray's properties at the clicked position.

 ## Features